netuno-org/doc/docs/academy/start/demonstration/ui.md

 If there is an error with the compilation then it will appear into the **terminal** with an indication issue.

-So far we have performed your service spend **tasks** and the obtained data is stored into the `DashboardContainer` component that will be available for use in the `return`.
+So far we have performed your service spend **workers** and the obtained data is stored into the `DashboardContainer` component that will be available for use in the `return`.

 ## Present the Data